megsta12/emresourceintegration/README.md

 # EMResource Integration Knowledge Base

 This repository is the central resource for anyone who has built or is currently building an integration with EMResource.
+Information can be found under the Discussions tab.

 Since every organization's environment is unique (due to varying EMR/EHR systems, team skillsets, and software), you likely won't find a single guide that perfectly matches your environment.
 Instead, our goal is to collect diverse real-world experiences that provide the crucial pieces you need to successfully build your own integration.